thingsboard/thingsboard.github.io/docs/iot-gateway/integration-with-telegram-bot.md

 ## Overview

-Telegram Bots are simply Telegram accounts operated by software – not people – and they'll often have AI features.
-They can do anything – teach, play, search, broadcast, remind, connect, integrate with other services, or even pass commands to the Internet of Things.
+Telegram provides possibility to create Telegram Bots, which are considered as a third-party applications.
-You can create your own Telegram Bot and then send him some telemetry data or alarm using Rest API Call Plugin.
+You can send them messages, telemetry data or alarms using Rest API Call Plugin.

 ## Example